PDFs in Anvil

 Step 1 - Design your PDF

-First, let’s design a Form that we want to convert to a PDF ticket.
+First, let’s design the Form that we want to convert into a PDF ticket.
 Add a new Blank Panel Form to the app and rename it ‘Ticket’.
+I am using the Rally light colour scheme.

 ) and the date of the event (date_label